dltoth/UPnPLib/README.md

 }
 ```

 In the example above, notice the declaration ``WebContext ctx;``. <i>WebContext</i> is a Web Server abstraction unifying ESP8266 and ESP32 Web Servers, providing a common API for both.
 Both APIs are nearly, but not identical, so check out the [header description](https://github.com/dltoth/CommonUtil/blob/main/src/WebContext.h) for usage.
 Also notice the call to ``root.setup(&ctx);``.
 This is where the RootDevice is initialized, and in particular, when HTTP handlers are registered with the Web Server.
-So, RootDevice setup MUST happen after WebContext initialization.
+So, <i>RootDevice</i> setup MUST happen after WebContext initialization.

 <b><i>Important Note:</i></b> <code>WebContext.begin()</code> MUST be called before <code>RootDevice.setup()</code>